Flavsditz/real-time-flutter/websocket_server/README.md

 # Websocket Server

-This is the Websocket server example that go together with the Flutter article present in [Softwerker XX]().
+This is the Websocket server example that go together with the Flutter article present in [Softwerker 14]().

 ## Usage